-1. Notes
+1. Introduction

+1.1 Throughout this policy the term 'parent' generally refers to:

+- All natural parents, whether they are married or not; - All those who have parental responsibility (Appendix A) for a child or young person; - Those who have day-to-day responsibility for the child (i.e lives with and looks after the child)

-- 1.1 Throughout this policy the term 'parent' refers to all adults or carers with either - Parental Responsibility (Appendix A) or - Responsibility for the day-to-day care of the pupil. - 1.2 Throughout this policy the term 'attendance' may also refer to absence and punctuality (lateness) - 1.3 Abbreviations used throughout this policy;
+1.2 Throughout this policy the term 'attendance' may also refer to absence and punctuality (lateness)

+1.3 Abbreviations used throughout this policy:
-CEO Chief Executive Officer

-CME Child Missing in Education

-DFE Department for Education

-DSL Designated Safeguarding Lead

-EAL Pupils with English as an Additional Language

-EHCP Educational Health Care Plan

-FSM Free School Meal Pupils

-IHCP Individual Health Care Plan

-LA Local Authority

-LAC Looked After Child (A child is looked after by LA if he or she is in their care or if he or she is provided with accommodation for a continuous period of more than 24 hours by)

-PA Persistent Absence (attendance less than 90%)

-PP Pupil Premium

-PPOE Pupil Missing Out on Education

-SA Severely Absent (attendance less than 50%)

-SEND Special Educational Need/Disability

-SENDCO Special Educational Needs/Disability Co-Ordinator

-SW Pupils with a Social Worker
+CEO Chief Executive Officer CME Child Missing in Education DFE Department for Education DSL Designated Safeguarding Lead EAL Pupils with English as an Additional Language EHCP Educational Health Care Plan FSM Free School Meal Pupils IHCP Individual Health Care Plan LA Local Authority LAB Local Academy Board LAC Looked After Child (A child is looked after by LA if he or she is in their care or if he or she is provided with accommodation for a continuous period of more than 24 hours by) PA Persistent Absence (attendance less than 90%) PP Pupil Premium PPOE Pupil Missing Out on Education SA Severely Absent (attendance less than 50%) SEND Special Educational Need/Disability SENDCO Special Educational Needs/Disability Co-Ordinator SW Pupils with a Social Worker

-- 1.4 Other documents and legislation which relate to this policy include: - Working Together to Improve School Attendance Department for Education 2022 - Equality Act 2010 - UN Convention on Rights of The Child 1992 - Education Act 1996 - Keeping Children Safe in Education Department for Education 2022 - Children Missing in Education Department for Education 2016 - Ensuring a good education for children who cannot attend school because of health needs -Department for Education 2013 - Education (Pupil Registration) (England) Regulations 2006 - Education (Pupil Registration) (England) (Amendment) Regulations 2013 - Education (Pupil Registration) (England) (Amendment) 2012 & 2013 - Education (School Attendance Targets) (England) Regulations 2007 - Education (School Attendance Targets) (England) (Amendment) Regulations 2010 - Safeguarding Policy - Behaviour Policy - Special Education Needs/Inclusion Policy - Supporting Pupils with Medical Conditions - Pupil Premium Strategy - Complaints Policy - 1.5 This policy applies to all schools within Pathfinder Schools.
+1.4 Other documents and legislation which relate to this policy include:

+- Working Together to Improve School Attendance Department for Education 2024 - Equality Act 2010 - UN Convention on Rights of The Child 1992 - Education Act 1996 - Education Act 2002 - Anti-social Behaviour Act 2003 - Keeping Children Safe in Education Department for Education 2024 - Children Missing in Education Department for Education 2024 - Ensuring a good education for children who cannot attend school because of health needs Department for Education 2023 - Education (Information about Individual Pupils) (England) (Amendment) Regulations 2024 - Education (Penalty Notices) (England) (Amendment) Regulations 2024 - Education (Pupil Registration) (England) Regulations 2006 - Education (Pupil Registration) (England) (Amendment) Regulations 2013 - Education (Pupil Registration) (England) (Amendment) 2012 & 2013

+- Education (School Attendance Targets) (England) Regulations 2007

+- Education (School Attendance Targets) (England) (Amendment) Regulations 2010

+- School Attendance (Pupil Registration) (England) Regulations 2024

+- Safeguarding and Child Protection Policy

+- Behaviour Policy

+- Special Education Needs/Inclusion Policy

+- Supporting Pupils with Medical Conditions at school 2015

+- Pupil Premium Strategy

+- Complaints Policy

+1.5 This policy applies to all schools within Pathfinder Schools.